What to Plant in January-Zones 1-10

 What to Plant in January

-When gardening, it is essential to know what zone you live in.
+When gardening, it’s essential to know your zone.
 Check here to find your zone.
 All you need to do to find your zone is type in your zip code.
-Below, you will see what you can plant in your zone in January!
+Below, you’ll see what you can plant in your zone in January!

 How I store my garden seeds: